SteveKGYang/MetaAligner/README.md

 python UltraFeedback_make_aligner_data.py --save_directory './UltraFeedback-aligner-data'
 ```

-### IMHI
-Due to the sensitive nature of mental health-related texts, we will release IMHI data and scripts once the ethical review
-is finished...

 ### Objective Descriptions
 During the building process of the above datasets, we customize text-based descriptions for each objective to enable
 better understanding from <em>MetaAligner</em>.
 We define the objectives as follows: